Save The Date

 Editorial

-It is our great pleasure to announce the First Annual Paris International Liver Meeting to be held in Paris (Maison de la Chimie) from January 19-21, 2026.
+It is our great pleasure to announce the Second Annual Paris International Liver Meeting to be held in Paris (Maison de la Chimie) from January 21–23, 2027.

-This meeting will bring together leading experts, clinicians, researchers, biopharmaceutical industry and healthcare professionals from around the world to share the latest clinically relevant advances in the management and treatment of chronic liver diseases.
+Building on the resounding success of our inaugural edition, which gathered 731 participants (450 on-site and 281 virtually), this meeting will once again bring together leading experts, clinicians, researchers, biopharmaceutical industry and healthcare professionals from around the world to share the latest clinically relevant advances in the management and treatment of chronic liver diseases.

 Throughout the meeting, attendees will have the opportunity to interact with thought leaders and the industry with the aim of improving the management of patients.